 Jay Z Skips Hall Of Fame Induction — Has Beyonce Already Given Birth?

 Have the twins arrived?
-Not only has Beyonce’s sister Solange Knowles been spotted at the hospital where Bey is rumored to be giving birth, Jay Z was strangely absent from his big hall of fame ceremony, which has led fans to believe the Carter twins are officially here!
+Not only has Solange Knowles been spotted at the hospital where Beyonce is rumored to be giving birth, Jay Z was absent from his big hall of fame ceremony, which has led fans to believe the Carter twins are officially here!
 Check out even more ‘evidence’ here.

 All Beyhivers know Beyonce, 35, likes to announce things on her OWN time.
 So it’s not too far of a stretch to think the superstar really could have already given birth!
 After all, Jay Z, 47, skipped the Songwriters Hall of Fame ceremony in New York on June 15, which is kind of a big deal considering the Grammy winner was supposed to be accepting the honor of being the first rapper to be inducted into the Songwriters Hall.
 While Jay was making history in NYC, he was reportedly spotted at a Los Angeles hospital with daughter Blue Ivy, 5, which, we have to say is pretty major!